Only individuals can share deals

 - Unknown or unverified software (stuff that isn't mainstream)

 Rewarding points and Amazon vouchers is our way of giving back to the community.
-However, any attempted manipulation of your points score, for example, by spamming the site with useless comments, may result in a permanent ban.
+However, any attempted manipulation of your points score, for example, by spamming the site with useless comments, may result in a permanent ban and the loss of any points.